-8. Consideration of Applications by the Board.
+7. Consideration of Applications by the Board.

-8.1.
-In assessing the following matters, the Board will have regard to the licensing objectives and will expect applicants to pay similar regard to their terms.
+- 7.1.
+In assessing the following matters, the Board will have regard to the licensing objectives and will expect applicants to pay similar regard to their terms. - 7.2.
+When considering whether any licence should be granted, the Board will assess the likelihood of it having an adverse impact.
+The Board may take into account relevant matters including:

-- When considering whether any licence should be granted, the Board will assess the likelihood of it having an adverse impact.
-The Board may take into account relevant matters including: the nature of the premises, the style and type of use, the potential number and profile (for instance, ages or disabilities) of the customers likely to attend the premises; - the proposed hours of operation; - whether children are to be admitted to the premises and the arrangements made for them; - the means of access to the premises including the location and adequacy of customer entrances and exits; - the level of public transport accessibility for customers either arriving or leaving the premises and the likely means of public or private transport that will be used by them; - the likely level of car parking demand on principal roads and surrounding residential streets in comparison with the existing situation, its effect on local residents and on residential parking and emergency access; - the provision of toilet facilities and ventilation of the premises. - 8.2.
+- the nature of the premises, the style and type of use, the potential number and profile (for instance, ages or disabilities) of the customers likely to attend the premises; - the proposed hours of operation; - whether children are to be admitted to the premises and the arrangements made for them; - the means of access to the premises including the location and adequacy of customer entrances and exits; - the level of public transport accessibility for customers either arriving or leaving the premises and the likely means of public or private transport that will be used by them; - the likely level of car parking demand on principal roads and surrounding residential streets in comparison with the existing situation, its effect on local residents and on residential parking and emergency access; - the provision of toilet facilities and ventilation of the premises. - 7.3.
 Where it is possible to take steps to mitigate or prevent any potential impact it may still be possible to grant a licence subject to conditions.
-Each case will be considered on its merits. - When considering any application for premises which have been previously licensed, or in any review of an existing licence, the Board will take into account the impact on local residents as borne out by any history of complaints and investigations into these and any antisocial behaviour report made available by the Police.
+Each case will be considered on its merits. - 7.4.
+When considering any application for premises which have been previously licensed, or in any review of an existing licence, the Board will take into account the impact on local residents as borne out by any history of complaints and investigations into these and any antisocial behaviour report made available by the Police.
 The Board will also consider measures put into effect by the applicant to mitigate any adverse impact.

-9. Overprovision.
+8. Overprovision.

-9.1.
-The Board is under a duty in terms of section 7 of the Act to publish in this policy a statement on the extent to which it considers there to be overprovision of licensed premises or licensed premises of a particular description in any locality within the area of the Board.
-9.2.
-On 25 January 2018, the Board determined that, for the purposes of consultation on the assessment of overprovision of alcohol licensed premises, the locality should be Orkney as a whole.
-9.3.
-On 3 May 2018, the Board determined that there is no overprovision of licensed premises or licensed premises of a particular description within the locality of Orkney defined by the Board.
+- 8.1.
+The Board is under a duty in terms of section 7 of the Act to publish in this policy a statement on the extent to which it considers there to be overprovision of licensed premises or licensed premises of a particular description in any locality within the area of the Board. - 8.2.
+On 19 January 2023, the Board determined that, for the purposes of consultation on the assessment of overprovision of alcohol licensed premises, the locality should be Orkney as a whole. - 8.3.
+On 27 April 2023, the Board determined that there is no overprovision of licensed premises or licensed premises of a particular description within the locality of Orkney defined by the Board. - 8.4.
+The Board concluded that, on a balance of probabilities, there was not a dependable causal link between the availability of alcohol in Orkney and alcohol-related harm, in that, based on the evidence of harm in the locality of Orkney as defined by the Board, it was unlikely, on balance, that alcohol availability was a cause of harm in Orkney, or that increasing the availability of alcohol in Orkney would increase that harm.